jacobcassidy/wordpress-config-files/README.md

 # WP Dev Config Files

+> [!NOTE]
+> This repo has been archived since it's been superseded by the [CassidyDC Development Toolset repo](https://github.com/CassidyDC/development-toolset).

 These configuration files are for standardizing linting and formatting rules across your WordPress theme development projects.

 <!-- For Plugin development, there are a few changes which you can find in the `plugin-config-files` branch. -->